 The penal code provides criminal penalties for corruption by officials.
-The government faced many challenges in implementing the law, and the perception that officials frequently engaged in corrupt practices with impunity was widespread.
+The government faced many problems in implementing the law, and the perception that officials frequently engaged in corrupt practices with impunity was widespread.
+In August the president approved new anticorruption legislation, which parliament had passed in July.
 The anticorruption commission (CAC) is charged with leading national anticorruption activities and has the authority to refer cases for prosecution; however, the CAC and the Prosecutor's Office did not routinely cooperate with each other on investigations.
 Although the CAC is independent, the government controls its budget, making it vulnerable to political pressure.
-Parliament selected the former director of public defense, Sergio Hornai, as the CAC's third commissioner in January following a six-month vacancy.
 Institutions with the power and the competence to address corruption avoided investigations of politicians, government members, and leaders and veterans of the country's independence struggle.
-The government undertook surprise inspections of government-run programs and increased pressure to implement asset-management and transparency systems.
+The government undertook surprise inspections of government-run programs and increased pressure to implement assetmanagement and transparency systems.

 Corruption: During the year the CAC continued investigations on corruption cases; however, there were no corruption-related convictions, sentences, or hearings as of November.
 Anecdotally, corruption was widespread among government officials.
 There were accusations of police, including border police, involvement in corruption--most commonly bribery and abuse of power.
 Allegations of nepotism in government hiring were common.
-The customs service was under scrutiny for alleged corruption related to incoming goods, but no cases were filed.
-The 2016 National Risk Assessment of Money Laundering and Terrorist Financing called corruption endemic.
+The government developed and implemented several new standard operating procedures, policies, and regulations aimed at increasing transparency and improving customs services.

-Financial Disclosure: The law requires that the highest members of government declare their assets to the Court of Appeals, but the declarations do not have to be made public, and there are no criminal penalties for noncompliance.
-Prime Minister Taur Matan Ruak made a public asset disclosure after taking office in June 2018.
+Financial Disclosure: The new anticorruption law requires that the highest members of government and members of parliament declare their assets to the court of appeals, and high-level public servants must declare their assets to the CAC.
+Declarations do not have to be made public, however, and the criminal penalties for noncompliance are unclear.
+Prime Minister Taur Matan Ruak made a public asset disclosure in August.